Ropticus/Suilder-docs/docs/general/builder.md

 // Join
 IJoin join = sql.Join(dept).On(op);
 ```
+!!! tip
-> **Note**: the **typed alias** can also use a string for column names.
+    The **typed alias** can also use a string for column names.

 ## Lambda expressions
 Lambda expressions are compiled to an `IQueryFragment`.
 When you use your **entity classes** in an expression, is compiled to an `IAlias<T>` or an `IColumn`.

 Any member of a class that is not registered as a table, is invoked and added as a parameter value.
-Functions are also executed, if you want to compile a function to SQL, you can [register your functions](engines.md#register-functions).
+Functions are also executed, if you want to compile a function to SQL, you can [register your functions](functions.md#register-functions).

 The following methods of the builder allow you to compile a lambda expression:
 * **Alias**: compile to an alias instance (`IAlias<T>`).